Ob3vious/Esolang_defunc/README.md

 `,`|`,`|Returns the response to a requested user input.

 Note that `?` will execute both a and b, but only one of c and d.<br>
-Note that any `,` will automatically be executed at a user-defined function, even if it wasn't necessary for the functions afterwards.
+Note that any `,` will automatically be executed at a user-defined function, even if it wasn't necessary for the functions thereafter.
 ### User-defined functions
 User-defined functions work a bit different to pre-defined functions.
 Instead of executing a unique operation, they are used to combine several of them.
 These user-defined functions can refer to functions that have been defined earlier, but also to themselves, creating a looping mechanism.
 The syntax is as follows:
 ```